MarcoDiFrancesco/LittleProjects/Notes/Security.md

 ### Cross-site scripting (XSS)

-**Cross-site scripting** enables attacker to inhect client-side scripts into web pages as JavaScript from a site can access that site's cookies.
+**Cross-site scripting** enables attacker to inject client-side scripts into web pages as JavaScript from a website to access that site's cookies.

 An example of XSS attack is to make the victim open the link